The Democratic Convention: Up Close and Very Personal

 We take these things so seriously, but the Democratic convention, like most political conventions, was a staged affair with outcomes preordained. it was all for show.
 It reminded me of those shots of the New York Stock Exchange with men with clipboards and pinned numbers on their lapels grimacing when the stock market fluctuates.

 Most stock trades are made on computers feeding the transactions to large servers–exchanges–in nondescript buildings in North Jersey.
-It’s all for show.
+The New York exchange is mostly for show.

 Nevertheless, this Democratic convention had a lot to show: Many speeches inspired me and gave me a sense of renewal.